chetans4/d2c-docker/README.md

 - Grafana dashboard should live stream the Circuit Breaker failed and passed calls counts
 - Circuit Breaker events should display the error overview.

+### TODO:
+[] Assign volume persistant memory to Grafana container, deleting container should not impact previously done configurations.
+[] Setup K8S to orchestrate docker container, all 3 services (3 container - 3 pods) in one k8s node and scale as per load.
+[] Assign volumes to k8s cluster.
+[] Write Cloud Formation to Create VPC, Public and Private Subnets and EC2 instance.
+[] Automate installing and running of K8S + Docker + D2C Microservices with Prometheus and Grafana
+[] Expose endpoints to call services and view metrices.
+[] Setup backups / snapshots for data recovery.

 #### Sample Grafana Dashboard

 - Graphs with failed calls only: